syxanash/joshua_bot/SPIONCINO.md

 ## About

-Unfortunately for how much I love writing code for this little project I wouldn't rely on such a simple surveillance system for your house :)
+Unfortunately for how much I love writing code for this little project I wouldn't rely on such a simple surveillance system for my house :)

 This project was originally created to experiment with Arduino _Firmata_, learn multithreading in Ruby and after a few years it was ported to Raspberry Pi.
 The Arduino version which is no longer supported lies dead in `lib/plugins/unsupported/motionsensor.rb`, [this](other/doc_assets/arduino.png) was the old schematics of the project.
 I even made a demonstration [video](https://www.youtube.com/watch?v=irJc_imOiuo) in my college dorm room.